macs30122-winter24/final-project-the-procrastinators/readme.md

   * `JoinData.py`: Joins the census-level dataset with the hospital dataset to create our final dataset for analysis
 * Visualized and created models to determine the differences between closed and unclosed hospitals (`Modelling.ipynb`)
 * Slides for own portions of project
+* Edited video into a much nicer format.

 Xuzhou Ding:
 * Wrote the following scripts: